How can Vermont Center for Emerging Technologies (VCET) help me?

 Maybe.
 We will try our best to help you out!
 Since access to our conference rooms is included in the membership cost, we like to prioritize availability to our members first.
 Depending on what you would need it for, we can try to work something out on a case by case basis.

 Are there conference rooms or privates spaces available?

-Yes, at all of our locations.
+Yes.
 Some rooms have flat screen connectivity through HDMI, Apple Airplay and Google Chromecast.